kyessenov/semeru/README.md

 3. Target traces is a group of complete traces that cover a large set of features of the framework.

-The results are below and enumerate snippets of the input traces that are likely the signatures of the framework feature.
+The results are shown below as a ranked list of trace snippets that are likely the signatures of the framework feature.
 You can click on `search` button to compute the code slices from the target traces from snippet matches.

+_Note_:
+You can use a trace group name instead of individual traces (e.g. `demo_eclipse` for all eclipse demonstration trace).
+The UI will expand it automatically.
+You can also list a trace twice in both positive and negative sections.
+The UI will treat it as a positive trace in that case.